-The importance of having a set of well fitted bras in your closet is undeniable whether you look at it from the aesthetic point of view or from the health side of things.
-A bra that fits you perfectly will not only boost your confidence infinitely by enhancing all of your outfits but it will also keep your posture elegant, your neck and back pain free and your breasts well supported.
+The importance of having a set of well fit bras in your closet is undeniable whether you look at it from the aesthetic point of view or from the health side of things.
+A bra that fits you perfectly will not only boost your confidence infinitely by enhancing all of your outfits but it will also keep your posture elegant, your neck and back pain free, and your breasts well supported.
 An ill fitting bra, however, can give rise to a whole lot of spinal problems in the future and it will offer little to no support from the underside and the weight of your breasts will rest wholly on the shoulders straps.

 Studies have found out that one of the biggest reasons a big portion of the Indian female population has not yet invested in a good quality bra is because they do not know their size.
 Almost 80% of Indian women buy bras in the wrong size because they do not want to get it measured from an outsider, cannot find a good bra size calculator and also do not know how to.

 Here is how you can measure your bra size and find your cup size in 3 very simple steps: